From Actions to Understanding: Conformal Interpretability of Temporal Concepts in LLM Agents: Acknowledgments

 \section{Acknowledgments}

-This material is based on work supported by the United States Air Force and Defense Advanced Research Projects Agency (DARPA) under Contract No. FA8750-23-C-0519, the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR0011-24-9-0424.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the Defense Advanced Research Projects Agency (DARPA).
+This material is based on work supported by the United States Air Force and Defense Advanced Research Projects Agency (DARPA) under Contract No. FA8750-23-C-0519 and under Agreement No. HR0011-24-9-0424.
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of War or the U.S. Government.
+The authors also acknowledge the use of Advanced Research Computing Technology Innovation and Collaboration (ARCTIC) resources at Georgia State University, supported by the National Science Foundation under Major Research Instrumentation (MRI) grant CNS-1920024 and the Research Infrastructure: CC Compute-Campus award for Pioneering Research-Oriented Flexible Cyberinfrastructure (PROFLEX-CI), grant 2430193.

 {

 }